verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

 Empty Grid Locations
 ~~~~~~~~~~~~~~~~~~~~
-Empty grid locations can be specified using the special block type to be ``EMPTY``.
+Empty grid locations can be specified using the special block type ``EMPTY``.

 .. note:: All grid locations default to ``EMPTY`` unless otherwise specified.